Group actions with almost normal stabilizers: From factors to essentially free finite-to-one extensions

 We finish the paper by describing another family of examples of actions with finite almost normal stabilizers.
 For that we first need the following technical lemma, whose proof we include for completeness.

 \begin{lemma} Let $(X,G)$ be a dynamical system, and suppose $x \in X$ has a dense orbit.
 Let $H = G_x$ be the stabilizer of the action of $G$ at $x$, and suppose the action $(X,G)$ is effective.
-Then $H$ has no non-trivial proper normal subgroups. \end{lemma}
+Then $H$ has no non-trivial proper subgroups which are normal in $G$. \end{lemma}